aqxiy/linkptr/README.md

 One of these utilizes a computer with an AMD GPU & Adrenalin software with FPS Cap 153.
 Also, Sublime Text.
 The other may be a bit less efficacious and entails use of high hz smartphone.

-### Remainder of document may be redundant as maybe better approach has been discovered/defined
+### Aside from directly below, most of document may be redundant as maybe better approach has been discovered/defined

 ### Here it goes: